Baby-led weaning

-Baby-led weaning (often also referred to as BLW) is an approach to adding complementary foods to a baby's diet of breast milk or formula.
-BLW facilitates oral motor development and strongly focuses on the family meal, while maintaining eating as a positive, interactive experience.
+Baby-led weaning (BLW) is an approach to adding complementary foods to a baby's diet of breast milk or formula.
+It facilitates oral motor development and strongly focuses on the family meal, while maintaining eating as a positive, interactive experience.
 Baby-led weaning allows babies to control their solid food consumption by "self-feeding" from the start of their experience with food.
-The term weaning does not imply giving up breast milk or formula, but simply indicates the introduction of foods other than breast milk or formula.